Compare the Pair

 Not sure what the difference between an Industry SuperFund and a retail super fund is?
 Click here.

-SOPHIA: I guess.
-Voiceover: Same age.
+Voiceover: Compare the pair.
+Same age.
 Same income.
 Same starting balance.
-Whether Lucy switched to an Industry SuperFund 3, 10 or 15 years ago, she’s been better off.
-Compare the pair.
+Whether Mike switched to an Industry SuperFund 5, 10 or 20 years ago, he’s been better off.

-Voiceover: Same age.
+Voiceover: Compare the pair.
+Same age.
 Same income.
 Same starting balance.
-Whether Tom switched to an Industry SuperFund 3, 10 or 15 years ago, he’s been better off.
-Compare the Pair.
+Whether Cleo switched to an Industry SuperFund 5, 10 or 20 years ago, she’s been better off.

 Another important difference is that Industry SuperFunds are run only to profit members, while banks and insurance companies use their super funds to generate corporate profits, which are returned as dividends to shareholders, not members.
 Think about that next time you hear that a bank has made record profits.